vector-man/WPFHexEditorControl.Avalonia/README.md

 ⭐ = New features

 - ⭐ AvalonDock support
-- ⭐ Edit in hexadecimal, decimal, binary
+- ⭐ Edit in hexadecimal, decimal and binary
 - ⭐ Edit in 8bit, 16bit and 32bit
 - ⭐ Edit in LoHi or HiLo
 - ⭐ View as BarChart (see in screenshot. will evoluate in future)